cloudflare/cloudflare-docs/content/durable-objects/platform/known-issues.md

 A Durable Object is instantiated close to where the initial `get()`is made.
 This may not be in the data center the user is connected to, but in most cases, it will be in close proximity.

 You can also provide an explicit [location hint](/durable-objects/platform/data-location/#provide-a-location-hint) and submit a preferred location when first creating the Durable Object.
-This can be useful in cases where Objects are created programmatically prior to user-interaction, or when the first client request is not representative of where the majority of requests to the Object will come from.
+This can be useful in cases where Durable Objects are created programmatically prior to user-interaction, or when the first client request is not representative of where the majority of requests to the Object will come from.

 Currently, Durable Objects do not migrate between locations after initial creation.
 Cloudflare will be exploring automatic migration compatibility in the future.

 ## Performance

-Using Durable Objects will often add response latency, as the request must be forwarded to the data center where the Object is located.
+Using Durable Objects will often add response latency, as the request must be forwarded to the data center where the Durable Object is located.

-Because Objects are usually located near where they were first requested, it can be bad for latency to precreate Objects from a single location such as your development workstation.
-It is better for latency to create Objects in response to actual production traffic.
+Because Durable Objects are usually located near where they were first requested, it can be bad for latency to precreate Durable Objects from a single location such as your development workstation.
+It is better for latency to create Durable Objects in response to actual production traffic.